Prathamm-sahu/quicktrimly/README.md

-# Tiny Url
+# Quick Trimly

 ## Description

-Tiny Url is a URL shortening service.
+Quick Trimly is a URL shortening service.
 It provides short aliases redirecting to long URLs.
 Project is hosted on - https://tinyurl-eight.vercel.app

 ## Features